 Taught module assignments will be single marked followed by internal moderation.
-If there is disagreement between the moderator and marker which cannot be resolved, the course director will be asked to moderate.
-The course director may seek an additional opinion from another member of staff with suitable expertise or a member of the Board of Examiners.
+If there is disagreement between the moderator and marker which cannot be resolved, the course director or deputy director will be asked to moderate.
+The course director or deputy director may seek an additional opinion from another member of staff with suitable expertise or a member of the Board of Examiners.

-Research Projects will be marked independently by two internal markers.
-If the percentage marks differ by less than 9%, they will then be averaged to give the final mark.
-If the marks are further apart than this, or if one mark is a pass and the other a fail, markers will be required to discuss their marks to agree on a mark.
-Where an agreed mark cannot be reached, the course director will be asked to moderate.
-The course director may seek an additional opinion from another member of staff with suitable expertise, or from a member of the Exam Board.
+Research Projects will be marked by two markers.
+Markers will mark the work independently.
+If the marks allocated are within a band of 9, marks will then be averaged to give the final mark.
+If the marks are further apart than this, or if one mark is a pass and the other a fail, markers will be required to discuss their marks to see if they can agree on a mark.
+Where an agreed mark cannot be reached, the head of assessment will be asked to moderate.
+The head of assessment may seek an additional opinion from another member of staff with suitable expertise, or from a member of the Exam Board.